Define Stress and Strain

 By applying a steadily increasing force on a particular material, the stress vs. strain graph is generated by plotting the applied stress against the corresponding strain.
 The stress and strain curve for mild steel under tension is shown below.

 In the above graph, point A represents the proportionality limit, B represents the elastic limit, C and C’ are the upper and lower yield points, respectively, E is the point of ultimate stress, and F is the failure point.
 Hooke’s law is valid only for OA (till proportionality limit).
 C’D represents a perfectly plastic region, DE represents strain hardening and EF represents the necking region.

 Stress and Strain Behaviour of Different Materials

 For most materials, it is impossible to define the entire stress and strain curve.
-So, for most material, we use idealized stress and strain curves to analyze their behaviour.
-Stress and strain behaviour for a different types of materials are given below -
+So, for most materials, we use idealized stress and strain curves to analyze their behavior.
+Stress and strain behaviour for different types of materials are given below -

 Important GATE Topics

 Get complete information about the GATE exam pattern, cut-off, and all those related things on the Byju Exam Prep official youtube channel.